Reuh/anselme/LANGUAGE.md

 * `§`: checkpoint.
 Followed by an [identifier](#identifiers), then eventually an [alias](#aliases).
 Define a checkpoint.
 Also define a new namespace for its children.

-The function body is not executed when the line is reached; it must either be explicitely called in an expression or executed when resuming the parent function (see checkpoint behaviour below).
+Checkpoints share most of their behavior with functions, with several exceptions.
+Like functions, the body is not executed when the line is reached; it must either be explicitely called in an expression or executed when resuming the parent function (see checkpoint behaviour below).
 Can be called in an expression.
 See [expressions](#checkpoint-calls) to see the different ways of calling a checkpoint manually.

 The local interpreter state will be merged with the global state when the line is reached.
 See [checkpoints](#checkpoints).